FernandoDefez/lifevice/README.md

 # Liifevice :pill:

-This projects has been developed for school.
-It basically allows user to find the nearest pharmacies around.
-It also allows to read and add products that are available in each pharmacy.
+This project has been developed for school.
+It basically allows user to find the nearest pharmacies around him.
+It also allows to read and add products to your favourites, that are available in each pharmacy.
 You can read information, such as:
 - Description
 - Route of Administration
 - Recommendations